billcolumbia/anubis/README.md

 - [HMR](https://webpack.js.org/concepts/hot-module-replacement/):

-    This is not Hot Module Replacement is not not intended to replace it.
+    This is not Hot Module Replacement and is not intended to replace it.
 Anubis is best used for websites with minimal client-managed state, and is not recommended for web apps or SPAs.
 - [LiveReload](http://livereload.com/):

-    Anubis shares some ideas from the days of old, but is not at feature parity with LiveReload at this time.
+    Anubis shares some ideas from the days of old, but is not at feature parity with LiveReload.
 - [BrowserSync](https://www.browsersync.io/):

     Anubis shares some ideas with BrowserSync, but will never meet feature parity.
 Anubis does not sync scroll position, have a dashboard, etc.